-The MS Expedition has one of the highest ratios of expedition team members to guests – with one expert for every ten guests there is always someone on hand to answer your questions and provide greater insight and appreciation of the world at its extremes.
+The G Expedition has one of the highest ratios of expedition team members to guests – with one expert for every ten guests there is always someone on hand to answer your questions and provide greater insight and appreciation of the world at its extremes.
 Our expedition team is comprised of professional and highly skilled historians, marine biologists, and naturalists who offer keen insight and a unique personal perspective to each and every adventure.

-Holding a degree in Environmental Science & Education from Cornell, Susan worked with both the US Fish & Wildlife Service and the Department of Parks & Recreation of her native New York before the MS Expedition.
+Holding a degree in Environmental Science & Education from Cornell, Susan worked with both the US Fish & Wildlife Service and the Department of Parks & Recreation of her native New York before the Expedition.
 A dedication to environmental education led her to found a not-for-profit project that introduces school groups to the remote areas of the world through electronic media.
 Since becoming an Expedition Leader in 1989, Susan has led over 200 trips among the most exotic locations on Earth.
 One of our most decorated leaders, she has been recognized by the National Geographic Society, the National Audubon Society and other esteemed organizations.
 When Susan’s on board, you’re in good hands.
 Promise.

 Terence (Scobie) Pye is a research scientist with a Master of Science degree and decades of research time in the Antarctic.
 His main scientific interests are focused on the conservation and management of the sub-Antarctic islands, the impact of introduced mammals on these fragile ecosystems, sustainable tourism in the Antarctic and the history of the region.
-Scobie brings his years of professional experience in the logistical support and safety of polar operations in Antarctica to Explorer's polar operations in the Arctic.
+Scobie brings his years of professional experience in the logistical support and safety of polar operations in Antarctica to the Expedition's polar operations in the Arctic.
 In 1978, Scobie was awarded the Fuchs Medal for outstanding service to the British Antarctic Survey.

 Frank S. Todd was born and raised in Panama, where he commenced his lifelong passion with wildlife.
 While a curator at the Los Angeles Zoo, he established one of the world's finest bird collections.
 At Sea World, Frank successful established a breeding colony of Adelie and Emperor Penguins.
 A recognized authority on penguins, Frank has been working in Antarctica and the Subantarctic for some 37 seasons.
 The recipient of prestigious awards, he has published numerous books and articles and is a noted wildlife photographer.
 Frank is currently the executive director of EcoCepts International and travels the world as a zoological consultant.